 When was Disney Yacht Club refurbished?

-Rooms at Disney’s Yacht Club Resort were renovated rather recently in 2017, a welcome update from the previous guestrooms’ dated touches like nautical headboards and white-painted furniture.
+Rooms at Disney’s Yacht Club Resort were renovated rather recently in 2017, a welcome update from the previous guestrooms’ dated design touches like nautical headboards and white-painted furniture.

 Can you see fireworks from Disney Yacht Club?